Artis College of Science and Technology

 - MS in Data And Information Management

 Apply now to begin your MS in Data and Information Management (DAIM) journey at Radford University!
 All applications require payment of a non-refundable fee ($50).
-If you prefer a mailed application packet, please email a request or call us at 540-831-5431.
 All applicants must submit official transcripts from all colleges and universities attended.

 Applicant files are forwarded to the appropriate department for evaluation and a recommendation regarding admission.
-The final decision on admission rests with the dean of the College of Graduate and Professional Studies.
+The final decision on admission rests with the dean of the College of Graduate Studies and Research.

 Admissions Requirements for the MS in Data and Information Management

 - Scores of 152 on the quantitative portion and 148 on the verbal portion of the Graduate Record Exam, or scores of 650 and 420, respectively, under the old scoring system.